ckan/ckan/doc/extensions/tutorial.rst

 .. note::

-   The first prompt is for is the name of your next extension.
+   The first prompt is for the name of your next extension.
 CKAN extension names *have* to begin with ``ckanext-``.
 This tutorial uses the project name ``ckanext-iauthfunctions``.
    The prompts for ``project_shortname`` and ``plugin_class_name`` can be